wp-plugins/fv-antispam/readme.txt

 = All the comments go into trash! =

 Same as above - make sure you use standard WP functions for display of comment forms.
+When you check out HTML source of your article page with comments bellow it, you should see two textareas - one with ID comment and the other with ID consisting of random numbers and letters.
+The first one should be set to invisible by this plugin.